ptanov/gimp-plugin-remove-photosphere-creator/README.md

 #### using docker in manual mode

-- `docker run --rm -it -e DISPLAY -v ~/.Xauthority:/root/.Xauthority -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /dev/dri/:/dev/dri/ --device=/dev/snd -v $(pwd):$(pwd) -v $(pwd):/data --name=gimp-plugin-remove-photosphere-creator ptanov/gimp-plugin-remove-photosphere-creator`
+- `docker run --rm -it -e DISPLAY -v ~/.Xauthority:/root/.Xauthority -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /dev/dri/:/dev/dri/ --device=/dev/snd -v "$(pwd)":"$(pwd)" -v "$(pwd)":/data --name=gimp-plugin-remove-photosphere-creator ptanov/gimp-plugin-remove-photosphere-creator`
 - Open image that is photosphere (360&deg; photo) in [equirectangular projection](https://www.google.com/search?q=360+equirectangular+projection&tbm=isch)
 - Use `Filters > Enhance > Remove the creator of the photosphere`, where:
   - `How much to select (e.g. 320)?` pixels from the bottom that need to be inspected for the photosphere creator.
 See [Algorithm explanation](#Algorithm) for more information